joesteinberg/dyn-mkt-pen/README.md

 # Export Market Penetration Dynamics: Replication Package
 **Joseph Steinberg, University of Toronto**

 This repository contains the code required to reproduce the results in my paper "Export Market Penetration Dynamics" in the *Journal of International Economics*.
-This readme uses Github-style markdown and is best viewed on directly on Github at https://github.com/joesteinberg/dyn-mkt-pen/edit/main/README.md.

 ## 0. Notes and requirements ##